nickabattista/IB2d/README.txt

                    changing resting lengths of springs
             ex3: - heart tube that pumps via peristaltic waves of contraction by changing resting lengths of springs
+            ex4: - heart that pumps via muscle activation by 3-element Hill Model combined with a length-tension/force-velocity
     5. "Lymphangion" - tube that pumps via muscle activation using combined a hybrid length/tension and Hill model
     6. "Channel_Flow" - various channel flow examples with parabolic flow being